StudySteno/StudySteno-Plover-Contractions/README.md

 "y'all" is written phonetically with `*`, not with starter `U`:  `KWRA*UL` = y'all

 But since `U-L` is "you will," I use `KWRAUL` for "you all", which is consistent with the pattern for y'all but not phonetically true.

+Note: "Y'all" is **_never, ever_** written as "ya'll" and if you insist on writing it as "ya'll", y'all can just go eat lemons.

 ## Won't and will not